webis-de/lightning-ir/docs/howto/model.rst

 Bi-Encoder
 ----------

 Say we wanted to build a custom bi-encoder model that adds an additional linear layer on top of the pooled embeddings.
 If we wanted to make this option configurable, we would first need to subclass the :py:class:`~lightning_ir.bi_encoder.config.BiEncoderConfig` and add a new attribute for the additional linear layer.
-We must also assign a new ``model_type`` to our model and make sure our additional attributes are included in the ``ADDED_ARGS`` set to ensure saved models are loaded correctly.
+We must also assign a new ``model_type`` to our model.
 For example:

 .. code-block:: python